-In this blog post, we’ll explain how to migrate from InfoPath to Power Apps, and why FlowForma is a better alternative to Power Apps for rapid form creation with business logic, validations, and conditional formatting without coding.
+In this blog post, we’ll explain how to migrate from InfoPath to Power Apps, and discuss FlowForma as an option to consider if you are looking for more advanced capabilities that InfoPath offered.

 What is InfoPath?